googleapis/nodejs-firestore/api-report/firestore.api.md

     get<AppModelType, DbModelType extends firestore.DocumentData>(documentRef: firestore.DocumentReference<AppModelType, DbModelType>): Promise<DocumentSnapshot<AppModelType, DbModelType>>;
     // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-    // Warning: (ae-forgotten-export) The symbol "AggregateQuerySnapshot" needs to be exported by the entry point index.d.ts get<AppModelType, DbModelType extends firestore.DocumentData, AggregateSpecType extends firestore.AggregateSpec>(aggregateQuery: firestore.AggregateQuery<AggregateSpecType, AppModelType, DbModelType>): Promise<AggregateQuerySnapshot<AggregateSpecType, AppModelType, DbModelType>>;
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration get<AppModelType, DbModelType extends firestore.DocumentData, AggregateSpecType extends firestore.AggregateSpec>(aggregateQuery: firestore.AggregateQuery<AggregateSpecType, AppModelType, DbModelType>): Promise<AggregateQuerySnapshot<AggregateSpecType, AppModelType, DbModelType>>;
     // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'